Constraints on redshifts of blazars from extragalactic background light attenuation using Fermi-LAT data: Acknowledgements

 Additional support for science analysis during the operations phase is gratefully acknowledged from the Istituto Nazionale di Astrofisica in Italy and the Centre National d'\'Etudes Spatiales in France.
 This work was performed in part under DOE Contract DE-AC02-76SF00515.

-This research has made use of the CTA instrument response functions provided by the CTA Consortium and Observatory, see \url{https://www.ctao-observatory.org/science/cta-performance/} \citep[version prod5 v0.1;]{cherenkov_telescope_array_observatory_2021_5499840} for more details.
+This research has made use of the CTA instrument response functions provided by the CTA Consortium and Observatory, see \url{https://www.ctao-observatory.org/science/cta-performance/} \citep[version prod5 v0.1;][]{cherenkov_telescope_array_observatory_2021_5499840} for more details.

-We thank Daniel Nieto for providing computational resources and David Paneque for helpful comments.
+We thank Daniel Nieto for providing computational resources, David Paneque for helpful comments, and Jonathan Biteau for a constructive review.
 A.D. is thankful for the support of the Ram{\'o}n y Cajal program from the Spanish MINECO, Proyecto PID2021-126536OA-I00 funded by MCIN / AEI / 10.13039/501100011033, and Proyecto PR44/21‐29915 funded by the Santander Bank and Universidad Complutense de Madrid.
 J.F.\ is partially supported by NASA through contract S-15633Y.
 M.L. is funded by MCIN through grant PRE2020-093502.
 J.L.C. is supported by MCIN project PID2019-104114RB-C32.
 J.F. is partially supported by NASA through contract S-15633Y.